calvh3/Simulated-Annealing-Sudoku/README.md

      &nbsp;  &nbsp;  &nbsp;  &nbsp;  if random U[0,1] < P accept new state, else reject.
 5) Lower the global temp T after each iteration.
 6) If score doesn't improve a set number of times, 'reheat' by returning T to start temp.
+7) Break loop when either score=0 (problem has been solved), T reaches a set minimum temp, or after a set number of iterations has been reached.

 # Code/algorithm optimisation
 The most important steps for improving runtime are; selecting the random elements to switch, and computing the new score: